 Gbps speeds win in terms of low latency, multiple device support, and fast downloads.
 If you and several friends like to play online together at your house, Gbps would ensure none of you miss out on any gameplay.
 For more casual gamers playing less demanding games, Mbps connections will be generally sufficient.

-If you're serious about competitive gaming or live streaming your plays to Twitch, you will want the best performance possible, and a Gbps connection could provide a noticeable edge.
+If you're serious about competitive gaming or live streaming your plays to Twitch, you need the best performance possible — a Gbps connection could provide a noticeable edge.

 In today’s world, more and more people are working from home.
 Remote working requires a reliable and fast connection, and whether you need Gbps or Mbps depends on the online tasks involved with your work.